 Description / Type Geographical specificity?
 Equal partnership?
 A pot of 'new' money?
 Public give time and skills?
 Local evidence base?
 Open to all? / Transparent governance?
 Helping to create stronger communities?
-Place-based giving scheme similar to the London model Local authority area of Harrogate Borough Council, North Yorkshire.
-A three-way partnership between Harrogate Borough Council, Harrogate & Ripon Centres for Voluntary Services (HARCVS) and Two Ridings Community Foundation.
+Place-based Local authority area of A three-way partnership Yes.
 Yes.
-The Fund currently comprises a couple of dormant trust funds but hopes to add new money to this Yes.
-Via the Friends of THE LOCAL FUND hosted by HARCVS.
 Yes.
-Vital Signs report for the Harrogate District (2017).
-Anyone can donate.
-TRCF are responsible for distribution via an independent panel of people from the Harrogate District which will review applications.
-Also options to be involved as project assessors. and marketing and who struggle to form partnerships with local businesses or apply for large
+Vital Signs Anyone can donate.
+Aiming to fund smaller groups giving Harrogate between The Fund Via the report for TRCF are responsible & organisations scheme Borough Council, Harrogate currently Friends the for distribution via with limited similar to the North Yorkshire.
+Borough comprises of THE Harrogate an independent resources for London Council, a couple LOCAL District panel of people fundraising and model Harrogate & of FUND (2017). from the Harrogate marketing and Ripon Centres dormant hosted District which will who struggle to for Voluntary trust by review applications. form Services funds but HARCVS. partnerships (HARCVS) and hopes to Also options to be with local Two Ridings add new involved as project businesses or Community money to assessors. apply for large Foundation. this grants.

-Launched on 30^{th} January 2018 by the Lord Lieutenant of North Yorkshire, and opening for applications on 1^{st} April 2018, THE LOCAL FUND for the Harrogate District aims to build a significant endowment fund of £2m by December 2019 to provide a long-term legacy of charitable grant-giving, aiming to distribute £100,000 per annum by 2020.
+Launched on 30th January 2018 by the Lord Lieutenant of North Yorkshire, and opening for applications on 1st April 2018, THE LOCAL FUND for the Harrogate District aims to build a significant endowment fund of £2m by December 2019 to provide a long-term legacy of charitable grant-giving, aiming to distribute £100,000 per annum by 2020.